 The conversation to have before you leave

 "Before the trip, one of you should say: 'I want us to not think about money this weekend.
 Can we agree on how we're handling it?'
 That one sentence prevents most of the awkwardness.
-Say it on the phone the week before, not in the car on the way there."
+Say it out loud.
+Pick a framework.
+Move on."

 Specific situations